On the mathematical structure of quantum models of computation based on Hamiltonian minimisation: P - vs. NP problems and mathematical physics

 be a non-negative Hamiltonian on $n$ qubits.
 Decide \begin{enumerate} \item[(1)] if ${\mathcal H}$ has a zero eigenvalue, or \item[(2)] if all eigenvalues of ${\mathcal H}$ are greater than or equal to some $f(n)> 0$. \end{enumerate} $f(n)$ will be determined later. \end{definition}

+\begin{remark}[State preparation] State preparation creates a quantum state by some gate sequence (or another physical process). \end{remark}

-Accept(ing)ance, or {\scshape Yes} instances of {\scshape Decision Hamiltonian} are shown given access to a quantum computer that simulates \eqref{eqn:dh} and prepares a quantum state $\ket{\psi}$ (a witness) such that we can calculate the expected value $\bra{\psi}{\mathcal H}\ket{\psi}=0$.
-While appearing from the outset as artificial, we will develop {\scshape Decision Hamiltonian} in a sequence of steps as a conceptual building block behind powerful tool(s) to probe the power and limitations of quantum enhanced information processing. {\scshape Decision Hamiltonian} is closely related to the more practically encountered variant, which we will study in tandem as follows.
+Deciding instances of {\scshape Decision Hamiltonian} has some evident practical merit.
+Consider being given access to a quantum computer that simulates \eqref{eqn:dh} and prepares an arbitrary quantum state $\ket{\psi}$ (a witness) such that we can calculate the expected value $\bra{\psi}{\mathcal H}\ket{\psi}=0$.
+While appearing from the outset as artificial, we will develop {\scshape Decision Hamiltonian} in a sequence of steps as a conceptual building block behind powerful mathematical tool(s) to probe the power and limitations of quantum enhanced information processing. {\scshape Decision Hamiltonian} is closely related to the more practically encountered variant (Definition \ref{eqn:mh}), which we will study in tandem as follows.